Coaching and Support Boat Policy

-Foreign coaches will need to provide proof of insurance in the United States.
+Foreign coaches will need to provide proof of $1 million (US) insurance in the United States.

-Note: US Sailing certified Level 3 coaches have $10 million in insurance coverage provided their certification is up to date.
+Note: US Sailing certified Smallboat Level 2 and 3 coaches are covered by $10 million in liability insurance.

-What is permitted in a Grade 1 coaching event
+What is permitted at a Grade 1 event

-2. Authorized coach/ support boats shall be marked with a numbered or colored identification flag, provided by the organizing authority at registration.
+2) Registered coach boats shall be marked with a numbered or colored identification flag provided by the organizing authority at registration.

 3) Registered coaches may have an additional person on their boat solely for safety and regatta management purposes.

 1) Other than at a Grade 1 event, no coaching or support (other than a US Sailing-supplied coach) is permitted from the time a competitor arrives at the venue each day until 1800 on practice days, and until the Chief Judge or Umpire releases the competitors on race days.